kruize/autotune/design/MonitoringModeAPI.md

 ```
 {
-    "message": "Not Found:experiment_name does not exist:quarkus-resteasy-kruize-min-http-response-time-db_1_2",
+    "message": "Not Found: experiment_name does not exist: quarkus-resteasy-kruize-min-http-response-time-db_1_2",
     "httpcode": 400,
     "documentationLink": "",
     "status": "ERROR"